cs0320-s24/mock-asia_julian/README.md

 Click Sign Out when done, or to clear the history.

 ### To Run Tests
+Navigate into the mock directory.

+Run the command "npm run test" and view the results in the terminal.

 ### To Import Alternative Functions as a Developer
 You will need to create your own Map mapping strings to your own functions which must